 How To Set Your DDA Compliant Uprights On Brick

-If this particular system does not meet your specific requirements/design however, the beauty of our DDA Range is our fittings can be configured to make any guardrail system you wish.
-You can find all our DDA How To Guides here.
-If you need further assistance or have any sketches you wish for us to look over and advise, please contact us on 020 8254 2626 or email sales@AlvinKeyClamp.co.uk
+Our Alvin DDA Handrail Range allows fittings to be configured to make any disabled access handrail system you wish.
+If you need further assistance or have any sketches you wish for us to look over and advise, please contact us on 020 8254 2626 or email firstname.lastname@example.org

-While our A12 baseplates can be used for uprights on concrete (check out our blog pose on uses for handrails on concrete) it is recommended not to use them directly on top of brickwork.
-If the handrail is put under a certain amount of pressure, this can cause the top layer of bricks to either break off, or eventually the hanrail will lean to one side over time, posing an even great threat of danger and more work, time and money to replace/fix.
+While our A12 baseplates can be used for uprights on concrete up to 4 deg, and our G12's on ramps of 4-11 deg, it is not recommended to use them directly on top of brickwork or paving slabs without additional thought about the fixing type.
+If the handrail is put under excessive pressure over time, this can cause the top layer of bricks to either break off, or fracture, causing the handrail to lean to one side over time.
+This can significantly affect the strength and stability of the handrail, posing a risk to users, and would also require more work, time and money to replace or fix.

-To meet Part K (2013) of the building regulation handrail should "not becoming excessively cold or hot to touch" and “ensure that the handrail will contrast visually with the background against which it is seen without being highly reflective”.
-This can be achieved through either Powder Coating or painting the hand rail.
-Find out more information on our Powder Coating and Warm Touch Paint here.
+To meet Part K or Part M of the building regulations, handrail should "not become excessively cold or hot to touch" and you should “ensure that the handrail will contrast visually with the background against which it is seen without being highly reflective”.
+This can be achieved through either Powder Coating or painting the handrail.
+Very dark colours may get hotter in the summer sun.
+Find out more information on our Powder Coating service here.
+Also ensure the handrail finishes with an End Loop Kit.